shvorin/hybrids/README.md

 ----

  * enable saving/loading games in PGN format
- * let pawns be promoted to any prime piece on player's liking
  * support ortodox variant
  * use more user-friendly way to draw hybrids
  * enable some king of networking: let gboard serves as a server and listens to clients (engines either other human players)